 Every contribution from every team member can be quickly added, viewed, and explored, while those same ideas can be continuously built on after your brainstorming maps are created.

-Finding the best brainstorming tools for your team will not only improve your planning, product development, and process optimization, it can inspire unique solutions for outstanding problems.
+Finding the best brainstorming tools for your team will not only improve your planning, product development, and process optimization, but it can also inspire unique solutions for outstanding problems.
 Better still, by encouraging every member to take an active role in generating those solutions, your team will be far more likely to commit to seeing them through to success.